huskycare/odoo_german_wage_supplements/rcs_wage_type/README.rst

     - Example for night supplement:
         - Row 1: 00:00 - 06:00
         - Row 2: 22:00 - 00:00
+    - Times that go beyond midnight must be in individual lines

 **weekday**
     - Type: fields.Selection